-The deposits of Quaternary age consist of lithified fanglomerate, wind-deposited material, alluvium, talus, and landslides.
-A hard, thoroughly cemented fanglomerate crops out over a small area in the center of Paradox Valley and at several localities on the northeast side of the floor of the valley; the outcrops in these latter localities were too small to map.
-The fanglomerate consists of a poorly sorted, rudely bedded accumulation of sand and angular fragments and boulders derived from the older formations in the walls of the valley.
-The age of this fanglomerate is uncertain but it may be as old as Pliocene.
+The deposits of Quaternary age consist of terrace gravel, wind-deposited material, alluvium, talus, and landslides.
 Extensive deposits of light-red sandy and silty material mantle the benches and mesa tops.
 This material appears to be mostly wind-deposited, although much of it has been reworked by water and intermixed with sheet wash.
-These deposits have not been mapped where they are spotty, discontinuous, or less than a foot thick; the greatest observed thickness is about 10 feet.
-The floors of Paradox Valley are covered with soils and alluvium that generally differ markedly from the wind-deposited material on the mesas.
-These valley soils are derived not only from wind-blown material but also from the disintegration of the rocks exposed on the valley walls and floors.
-Considerable alluvium has accumulated along the Dolores River because of ponding in Paradox Valley during periods of high water.
-Talus covers many of the steeper slopes.
-Except for the fanglomerate these deposits are in places difficult to differentiate and they have not, therefore, been separated on the geologic map.
-Landslides consisting largely of Brushy Basin debris are prominent along the sides of Paradox Valley.
+These deposits have not been mapped where they are unusually spotty, discontinuous, or less than a foot thick; the greatest observed thickness in some dry washes on mesa tops is about 10 feet; Gravel and alluvium occur along the Dolores River.
+Considerable talus covers many of the steeper slopes.
+Because these various deposits, except for the terrace gravel, are difficult to differentiate in places, they have not been separated on the geologic map.
+Large landslides consisting mostly of Brushy Basin debris cover considerable areas in the north half of the quadrangle.